 Another common mammography myth is that you don’t need a mammogram until you’re age 40.
 The American Cancer Society recommends the average woman begin having annual mammograms at age 40 unless she has a family history of breast cancer.
 The Susan G. Komen website says if there is a strong family history of breast cancer you may want to have a mammogram 5 to 10 years before the age of the youngest relative who was diagnosed.

 If women have dense breast tissue and a family history of breast cancer, there are additional cancer screening options.
 Ask your doctor whether you have dense breast tissue and if you should consider additional screening.
-Dr. Halton says every woman should know her breasts, her risk factors and what kind of screening tools are available.
+Every woman should know her breasts, her risk factors and what kind of screening tools are available.